hackclub/hackclub/workshops/personal_website/README.md

 1. Go to https://github.com
 2. Click the green **"+ New repository"** button
-3. Under **"Repository name"** write your `username.github.io` except instead of writing `username`, write your actual GitHub username.
+3. Under **"Repository name"** write your `USERNAME.github.io` except instead of writing `USERNAME`, write your actual GitHub username.
 So if your username is "alice1337", then you would write `alice1337.github.io`.
 4. Make sure that you did the previous step correctly.
   - Is your **username** entered correctly